Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 As a kind of *Python++*, Mojo could serve the whole software industry.

 **Interop with other languages and migration strategy**
-Mojo code can be mixed with Python, and can also call all Python libraries from its vast ecosystem, which are executed through CPython.
-This gives you a way to incrementally transition a legacy code base from Python to Mojo.
+Mojo code can be mixed with Python.
+Iy can also call all Python libraries from its vast ecosystem, which are executed through the CPython interpreter, which talks to Mojo.
+This gives you a way to incrementally transition a legacy code base from Python to Mojo, making migration of Python easy.

 ??
 Interaction with C/C++, ...

 ## 1.4 Languages that influenced Mojo
 Mojo belongs to the Python dynamic languages family (Python, CPython, Numpy, PyPy, and so on).
 It is a direct descendant of Python, but extends its use greatly.
 Mojo picks up where Python stops, helping in use cases that are out of Python's scope, mostly high-performance applications.
 It also builds on Rust, Swift, ??
+In one aspect, Mojo is to Python like TypeScript is to JavaScript.

 ## 1.5 Summary
 Here are the killer features of Mojo: